 December shares ideas around a more meaningful and mindful Christmas.

-Every month, we’ll share ideas for embracing each slow living-inspired theme in London and beyond.
-Instead of setting unattainable New Year’s resolutions, we hope this experiment, which is slow in nature, will outline areas where we can individually benefit from making small changes and focus on living better, rather than faster.
+Instead of setting unattainable New Year’s resolutions, we hope this challenge, which is slow in nature, will outline areas where we can individually benefit from making small changes and focus on living better, rather than faster.
 Get involved and share your experiences with the hashtag #AYearOfLivingSlower.